-I started writing this something like a decade ago, when blogging was something people did.
+I this in 2010 when blogging was something people did.
 I started writing about things going on in New Westminster and my volunteer work with the New West Environmental Partners under the title “GreenNewWest”.
-I then realized this was probably confusing to people because I didn’t represent the Green Party, so I switched to the play-on-words NWimby (New West – in my back yard) which was funny/ironic because I was not a NIMBY.
-Some folks missed the irony.
-Most (all?) of those blog poss are still here if you go to the archives, though their links are inevitably broken, and many of the strongly held opinions I had back then have probably changed.
+I then realized this was probably confusing to people because I didn’t represent the Green Party who seemed to be burgeoning locally, so I switched to the play-on-words NWimby (New West – in my back yard) which was funny/ironic because I was not a NIMBY.
+Dave missed the irony.
+Most (all?) of those blog posts are still here if you go to the archives, though their links are inevitably broken, and many of the strongly held opinions I had back then have probably changed.
 Some more than once.

-Everything I write here is in my own words (outside of quotations, of course), and opinions are mine.
-They do not necessarily reflect the opinions of the City or of my Council colleagues or of any rational person, and this is in no way City-endorsed communications.
+Everything I write here is in my own words (outside of quotations, of course), and opinions are mine, and I really need to be clear this is is not official communications from the City.
+My blogs very likely don’t reflect the opinions of my Council colleagues or of any rational person.

 So, fairly warned, please read, enjoy, share with your friends and neighbours, and tell me what you think.